4.4 Nutrition, Hydration & Elimination

 | Mechanical soft / pureed | Chewing or swallowing difficulty |

 A typical adult needs about 1,500-2,000 mL of fluid per day.
-Intake and output (I&O) tracks all fluids in (drinks, soups, IV) versus out (urine, emesis, drainage), recorded in milliliters (mL).
-A useful conversion: 1 ounce = 30 mL.
+Intake and output (I&O) tracks all fluids in (drinks, soups, ice chips, IV fluids, tube feedings) versus all fluids out (urine, emesis/vomit, diarrhea, wound or ostomy drainage), recorded in milliliters (mL).
+Memorize the conversion: 1 ounce (oz) = 30 mL (so an 8-oz cup = 240 mL).
+Measuring and recording urine output is one of the NNAAP measurement skills — you pour the urine into a graduate at eye level on a flat surface and read the volume.

-Report early signs of dehydration: dark, concentrated, strong-smelling urine; dry mouth and lips; dry skin that 'tents'; sunken eyes; weight loss; and new confusion.
-Encourage fluids unless the resident is on a fluid restriction.
+Report early signs of dehydration: dark, concentrated, strong-smelling urine; dry mouth and cracked lips; dry skin that 'tents' (stays pinched); sunken eyes; weight loss; constipation; and new confusion.
+Encourage fluids and offer water frequently — unless the resident is on a fluid restriction, where intake is limited and must be tracked carefully.
+The opposite problem, edema (swelling from fluid retention), shows as puffy ankles, feet, or hands and sudden weight gain; report it too.

 Catheter Care

-An indwelling urinary catheter drains urine continuously.
+An indwelling (Foley) urinary catheter drains urine continuously into a closed bag.
 CNA responsibilities:

-- Keep the drainage bag below the level of the bladder so urine does not flow back.
+- Keep the drainage bag below the level of the bladder at all times so urine cannot flow back and cause infection.

-- Empty the bag at the end of the shift and record output; report cloudy, bloody, or foul urine and any leaking.
+- Empty the bag at the end of the shift, measure and record output, and report cloudy, bloody, or foul-smelling urine, leaking, or a bag that is not draining — all signs of a possible catheter-associated UTI (CAUTI).

 Bowel and Bladder Training

-Bladder/bowel training helps a resident regain control on a schedule.
-Offer the toilet at regular times (for example, every 2 hours and after meals), provide privacy, encourage fluids and fiber, and respond promptly to requests.
-Praise success and never scold accidents — incontinence is never punished or ignored.
+Bladder and bowel training helps a resident regain control on a schedule and supports continence and dignity.
+Offer the toilet at regular times (for example, every 2 hours and after meals), provide privacy, encourage fluids and fiber, promote activity, and respond promptly to requests.
+Praise success and never scold or shame an accident — incontinence is never punished or ignored.
+Watch for and report constipation (no bowel movement for several days, hard stools, straining) and diarrhea (loose, frequent stools), which can cause dehydration and skin breakdown.

 Ostomy Basics

-An ostomy is a surgical opening (stoma) for stool or urine into a pouch on the abdomen.
-The CNA empties the pouch, observes the stoma (it should look pink/red and moist), keeps the skin around it clean and dry, and reports a pale, dark, or bleeding stoma or skin breakdown.
-Provide privacy and a matter-of-fact, non-judgmental approach.
+An ostomy is a surgical opening (stoma) on the abdomen that diverts stool (colostomy/ileostomy) or urine (urostomy) into a pouch.
+The CNA empties the pouch, observes the stoma — it should look pink/red and moist — keeps the surrounding skin clean and dry, and reports a pale, dark, dusky, or bleeding stoma or any skin breakdown.
+Provide privacy, control odor, and use a matter-of-fact, non-judgmental approach to protect dignity.

 Specimen Collection